Business Opportunities

 5. Reduced Risk of Shipping Delays

 We can see that the UN and WTO help to reduce shipping delays.
-This will help ensure freight forwarders can plan and schedule their cargo transportation more efficiently and effectively.
+This will help freight forwarders plan and schedule cargo transportation more efficiently and effectively.

 6. Increased Transparency and Predictability of International Trade

-The ICC, ICC Uniform Customs and Practice for Documentary Credits, WCO and WTO help increase the transparency and predictability of international trade.
-They also help to lower transaction costs of international trade.
+The ICC, ICC Uniform Customs and Practice for Documentary Credits, WCO, and WTO help increase the transparency and predictability of international trade.
+Meanwhile, they also help to lower the transaction costs of international trade.

 7. Reduced Costs of International Trade